anzeumek/VideoTranscoderUtility/README.md

 -   Prioritizes English subtitles for conversion
 -   Subtitles saved in organized `subs/` folders

+### Copy External Subtitles

+-   Copies selected subtitle files that are in the same folder as video files
+-   Copies selected subtitle files that are in "subs" or "subtitles" folder next to video files

 ### Smart History Tracking

 -   Remembers all transcoded files